mousepawmedia/devdocs/network/source/guides/staff.rst

 `mousepawmedia.net/eco <https://mousepawmedia.net/eco>`_.
 Click
 :guilabel:`Employee Handbook` to view or download.

-..
-IMPORTANT:: Download the latest copy of the Employee Handbook from
+..  important:: Download the latest copy of the Employee Handbook from
     that link, and save it to your work computer for quick reference.
     Read it through now.